 This is a core module for students progressing onto Education degrees at the University of Strathclyde.
 It is an introductory class for students who want to understand more about Education and provides a rich seam of disciplinary knowledge.
 The module covers key topics including what Education is, the context of Education and Education achievement.

 Once you have completed the Undergraduate Foundation Programme, and subject to satisfying the progression criteria, you can proceed to the second year¿ of your four-year degree at the University.
 (Please note, some exceptions may apply.
 See the accordion below for additional information on entry and progression conditions)

-* Progression to year 1 of this degree.
+Progression to year 1 of a 4-year degree